digiscot/digiscot-website/README.md

 ---
 ```

 Below this you can put your page content.
 You can use **Markdown** formatting for things like headings and links.
+You can find an example page with different Markdown elements [here](http://digital.scvo.org.uk/example-page/).

 It's often easiest to start by copying and pasting from a similar page and then adapting it to your needs.